 Corporate profits in the United States rose 0.2 percent to a fresh record high of USD 2.53 trillion in the last quarter of 2021, following a 3.4 percent jump in the previous period.
 Net cash flow with inventory valuation adjustment, the internal funds available to corporations for investment, rose 3.0 percent to $3.23 trillion, while net dividends rose 1.8 percent to $1.47 trillion.
 Meanwhile, undistributed profits tumbled 2.0 percent to $1.06 trillion. source: U.S. Bureau of Economics Analysis

 Corporate Profits in the United States averaged 554.10 USD Billion from 1950 until 2021, reaching an all time high of 2527.40 USD Billion in the fourth quarter of 2021 and a record low of 14.67 USD Billion in the first quarter of 1951.
 This page provides the latest reported value for - United States Corporate Profits - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Corporate Profits - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Corporate Profits in the United States is expected to be 1620.00 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Corporate Profits in the United States to stand at 1900.00 in 12 months time.
-In the long-term, the United States Corporate Profits is projected to trend around 1870.00 USD Billion in 2021, according to our econometric models.
+Corporate Profits in the United States is expected to be 2370.00 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Corporate Profits is projected to trend around 2070.00 USD Billion in 2023, according to our econometric models.